smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/TestHarness/db_test_harness/README.md

 ## Use of Async

-## Success and fsailure in tests
+## Success and failure in tests

+Success or failure is determined by *rif40_test_harness.pass*; the expected result:

-The test ran ok: :+1:
+* TRUE - The test ran ok: :+1: or *rif40_test_harness.pg_error_code_expected* [negative] matches the Postgres error SQLSTATE expected [as part of an exception]; passed as PG_EXCEPTION_DETAIL in Postgres.

-The test failed: :-1:
+* FALSE - The test failed: :-1: either the test ran OK when it was expected to raise an exception or it it raised a different exception to that expected. **Tests are allowed to deliberately fail!**.
+This is used to test the test harness.

 ## RIF40_TEST_HARNESS Table

 Column | Type | Modifiers | Description